kanata-05/pie-at-home/README.md

 thing the server would really require is storage for the digits.

 This however poses a problem, which being, the verification of the digits recieved, bad actors could try to change the correct digits to incorrect ones,
 OR the computer may compute incorrect digits.
-(This problem will currently be ignored until the server is finished.)
+Currently we're going with re-checking, checking random digits out of the computed sequence.

 ### Current possible solutions

 * Multiple clients given the same task (majority wins)
 * Honeypots (fake tasks with known digits)
+* Re-checking (checking random digits)